Dynamic EFI

 screen shot

-A punch from a roll.
-A movable cursor for readout is shown at the 6 second mark.
+A punch from a stop and a few gears to boot.
+A movable cursor for readout is shown at the 15 second area.
 The box in the upper right displays the information at the point of the cursor.

 Grab the cursor with the mouse and slide it left & right along the graph.